www.scantips.com

 Using this tracking mount, the small image is a 127x78 pixel 100% crop from this same image (greater enlargement, slightly left of galaxy center) showing round stars without trails (but without tracking, 200 mm at 30 seconds would otherwise compute a 6000 Rule, and 55 pixels of trail at declination 41° degrees).

 But there is another very popular and inexpensive DIY idea for a suitable tracker for a camera, and if serious about it, you may want to investigate an easy-to-build barn door hinge tracker for the camera.
-Do look deep into that Google list, because there are many versions shown.
+Do look deep into that Google list, because there are many versions of this shown.
 The hinge axis is aimed at Polaris, the North Star, so the stars revolve around it.
 The accuracy of that aim will affect the tracking precision.
 The distance from hinge to drive screw is a precise calculation to match the Earth's rotation to the screw thread pitch turning at one RPM (360° per minute).
-It can get fancy, some versions add a small One RPM motor and gears, but if no motor, this drive screw can be manually turned, for example as 1/4 turn every 15 seconds, which would then compute motion blur as 15 seconds (still suitable for wide lenses, but allowing a much longer overall exposure).
+It can get fancy, some versions add a small One RPM motor and gears, but if no motor, this drive screw can be manually turned, for example as 1/4 turn every 15 seconds, which would then compute motion blur as just 15 seconds (still suitable for wide lenses, but allowing a much longer overall exposure).
 Don't shake the camera doing the adjusting.
 The straight line screw travel won't be adequate tracking accuracy over many minutes, but it is very popular and very suitable for a few minutes, if polar aligned fairly well.

 Stars and Rules